 Should I bring a laptop computer?

 We encourage you to make the most of your time at the institute including doing research, planning courses, and other scholarly activities.
 You should be aware, however, that many of our site locations will not have wifi access.
 Also, some of our days will be spent in archives, museums, or out in the field where laptops would be impractical.

 What should I do to prepare for the institute if I am selected?

-	The most important thing to do is to complete the assigned readings prior to each day (Please note

-	that you do not need to print out the .pdf readings, a reading packet will be mailed to you).
-In

-	order for you to get the most out of the workshop, you should be prepared to engage our scholars

-	with questions and comments that advance everyone’s knowledge.
+The most important thing to do is to complete the assigned readings prior to each day.
+In order for you to get the most out of the workshop, you should be prepared to engage our scholars with questions and comments that advance everyone’s knowledge.

-	Participants will also receive a copy of Dr. Anthony F. Arrigo’s Imaging Hoover Dam: The Making of a

-	Cultural Icon (2014), and Dr. Michael Green’s latest book Nevada: A History of the Silver State,

-	which will serve to provide contextual background for the major themes of the institute.
+Participants will also receive a copy of Dr. Anthony F. Arrigo’s Imaging Hoover Dam: The Making of a Cultural Icon (2014), and Dr. Michael Green’s latest book Nevada: A History of the Silver State, which will serve to provide contextual background for the major themes of the institute.
 Participants are encouraged to read those books.

-	Additionally, you should begin thinking prior to the workshop about how you will use this workshop

-	to enhance your own curriculum or research, and specific things that you want to take away from the

-	program, and what your scholarly contribution to the institute can be; you should be prepared to ask

-	questions and engage in dialogue.
+Additionally, you should begin thinking prior to the workshop about how you will use this workshop to enhance your own curriculum, and specific things that you want to take away from the program, and what your contribution to the institute can be.
+You should be prepared to ask questions and engage in dialogue.